-- 6. Since the closing of the inquiry, the Inspector for the Cheltenham, Gloucester and Tewkesbury Joint Core Strategy (JCS) published her final report on 26 October 2017 and concluded that, subject to the main modifications and an immediate partial review, the JCS was sound and legally compliant.
-A list of representations received by the Secretary of State on this matter is at Annex A. As these representations were circulated by the main parties the Secretary of State has not found it necessary to circulate them or reproduce them here.
+- 6. Since the closing of the inquiry, the Inspector for the Cheltenham, Gloucester and Tewkesbury Joint Core Strategy published her final report on 26 October 2017 and concluded that, subject to the main modifications and an immediate partial review, the JCS was sound and legally compliant.
+A list of representations received by the Secretary of State on this matter is at Annex B. As these representations were circulated by the main parties the Secretary of State has not found it necessary to circulate them or reproduce them here.
 Copies of these letters may be obtained on written request to the address at the foot of the first page of this letter. - 7.
 Following the final report being published, Gloucester City Council adopted the JCS on 23 November 2017, Tewkesbury Borough Council adopted the JCS on 5 December 2017 and Cheltenham Borough Council adopted the JCS on 11 December 2017.
 The JCS has therefore now been formally adopted. - 8.
 The Secretary of State has had regard to correspondence submitted to him after the close of the inquiry, as listed at Annex A. He has carefully considered and taken into account these representations, but as the issue of flooding was dealt with in detail at the inquiry, and the representations did not introduce new evidence, he is satisfied that the issues raised do not affect his decision, and no other new issues were raised in this correspondence to warrant further investigation or necessitate additional referrals back to parties. - 9.
-Following the close of the inquiry, the draft submission of the Down Hatherley, Norton and Twigworth Neighbourhood Plan (NP) has been published and was open to consultation from 3 November 2017 to 15 December 2017.
-As this NP is still at a very early stage, the Secretary of State has not considered it necessary to refer back to parties on this matter. - 10.
 An application for a partial award of costs was made by Tewkesbury Borough Council against Robert Hitchins Limited.
 An application for a full or partial award of costs was made by Highways England against Robert Hitchins Limited.
 An application for a full or partial award of costs was made by Robert Hitchins Limited against Tewkesbury Borough Council (IR2).
 These applications are the subject of separate decision letters.